Volunteers

 • Meet new people, make new connections and friends, and give back to your community in a meaningful and important way

-• Receive WCH’s Volunteer Program’s monthly newsletter, Volunteer Voice, with updates, wellness calendars, and other fun articles
+• Receive the weekly hospital WCH Connect newsletter, and the volunteer program’s monthly newsletter Volunteer Voice, with updates, wellness calendars, and fun articles